 The main goals include, but are not limited to:

-Find vanishing objects using surveys from different epochs in time, see previous work.
+Find vanishing or appearing objects using surveys from different epochs in time, see previous work.

-Search for signatures of extraterrestrial intelligence — or new physical phenomena — using Gaia.
+Search for signatures of extraterrestrial intelligence and new physical phenomena.

-The project may also give fascinating and fruitful side results, like
+We may not find aliens.
+But the project may give fascinating and fruitful side results, like